erichosick/sql-watch/packages/sql-watch/README.md

 * Improves SQL transparency in the design and development process
 * Faster SQL development time
 * Use `sql-watch` as a migration tool for production
-* Backwards compatible with the sql migration script pattern: use `sql-watch` for development and a migration tool when pushing to production.
+* Backwards compatible with the sql migration script pattern: use `sql-watch` for development and a migration tool when pushing to production

 ## Setup